 We carefully calculated how much she was entitled to in order to meet the cost of her lifelong care needs as a result of her entirely preventable cerebral palsy.

 The cerebral palsy compensation secured will cover the following:

 - the pain, suffering and loss of amenity due to the medical negligence

 - past care costs incurred up to the time that the settlement was secured

 - taking into consideration that she may have children of her own in the future, potential childcare costs were included as she would require significant support with this

 - assistive technology

 - therapy including: speech and language; physiotherapy; psychotherapy; podiatry and occupational therapy

 It is estimated that 1 in 400 babies are diagnosed with cerebral palsy in the UK with 30,000 children and 111,000 people currently living with the condition.

-If your child has cerebral palsy and you believe that this was caused by medical negligence, contact a member of our team for a free initial consultation on 0800 085 3295.
+If your child has cerebral palsy and you believe that this was caused by medical negligence, Call Us on 0800 042 3295.
 Alternatively, contact us with details of your potential medical negligence claim by email at email@example.com.Find out more about our Medical Negligence department